GGAnalytics/KickstartCollection/README.md

 # Contents
 1. Neural network for learning the sine function
+   - Hi
-2. Neural network for learning to recognise the MNIST digits
+3. Neural network for learning to recognise the MNIST digits